 Since its founding, 16 presidents and four acting presidents have served Bucknell.
-Under their leadership, Bucknell has grown from a "Literary Institution and Female High School" to a University of more than 3,400 undergraduate and 150 graduate students and 299 full-time faculty.
+Under their leadership, Bucknell has grown from a "Literary Institution and Female High School" to a University of more than 3,500 undergraduate and 100 graduate students and more than 350 full-time, tenure-line faculty.

 Significant achievements mark the growth of Bucknell – from modest origins to its stature as one of the top national liberal arts institutions offering more than 50 majors and 60 minors in its two colleges – the College of Arts and Sciences and the College of Engineering.

 The 40 years from 1890 until 1930 showed a steady increase in the number of faculty members and students.
 When the Depression brought a drop in enrollment in 1933, several members of the faculty were "loaned" to found a new institution: Bucknell Junior College in Wilkes-Barre.
 Today, that institution is a four-year university, Wilkes University, independent of Bucknell since 1947.

 The following links are virtual breadcrumbs marking the 27 most recent pages you have visited in Bucknell.edu.
 If you want to remember a specific page forever click the pin in the top right corner and we will be sure not to replace it.
 Close this message.